xyliatgithub/IntroCrypto-2026/Lab 3/readme.md

 ## Lab Notices
 * Please only complete **Tasks 1-4**.
 You can **skip Tasks 5 and 6**.
 ### Mix of _SEEDPKILab2018.com_ and _SEEDPKILab2020.com_
-* There is a mix of _SEEDPKILab2018.com_ and _SEEDPKILab2020.com_ in the instruction and example command.
+* There is a mix of _SEEDPKILab2018.com_ and _SEEDPKILab2020.com_ in the instructions and example commands.
-* You may want to change all the company names or domain names with **year 2018, replace the year with 2020** in the lab manual.
+* You will want to change all the company names or domain names **that currently show year 2018 - replace the year with 2020**.
 Most significantly, use SEEDPKILab2020.com instead of SEEDPKILab2018.com.
 * For Task 3 Step 2, you may want to visit https://SEEDPKILab2020.com:4433/ and check the error message.
 <br>**Hint:** You can use ***chmod 666 /etc/hosts*** to change the file permissions;
 <br>&emsp;&emsp; again ***use SEEDPKILab2020.com instead of SEEDPKILab2018.com***